cnruby/gradle_java/README.md

 ```bash
     # >> Result: nothing
 ```

+## Use DataSource and Hibernate as Seed Data Import

 ### DO (run the web application with gradle)
 - All records will be deleted after every spring boot start.